The Life Force Arts Wheel

 Because of this seasonal correlation, we have Wheel Ceremonies for each Archetype at time of year stated above.
 The ceremony is the same, going to each Archetype, but asking each Archetype what it has to tell us about the qualities of the Archetype we are celebrating.

-The Witness & The Artist – The 1st Skill: Perception
+The Witness & The Artist – The 1st Skill: Streaming

-The Witness & The Artist are the first of the four Archetype Dyads on the Life Force Wheel.
-Both the Witness and the Artist work with the Skill of Perception, the first of the 4 Skills of the Life Force Wheel.
-The Skill of Perception involves knowing what one thinks and feels: being alive, feeling, conscious, sentient.
+The Witness & The Artist are the first of the four Archetype Dyads on the Life Force Arts Wheel.
+Both the Witness and the Artist work with the Skill of , the first of the 4 Skills of the Life Force Arts Wheel.
+The Skill of Streaming involves knowing what one thinks and feels: being alive, feeling, conscious, sentient.
 It is about sensing what one is experiencing in both one’s inner and outer worlds.
-This is the most basic skill; one cannot do the other three Skills of the Life Force Wheel without mastering Perception.
+This is the most basic skill; one cannot do the other three Skills of the Life Force Arts Wheel without mastering Streaming.

 The Witness is about observing from one’s own perspective.
 It is the place where one is fully in touch with and experiencing one’s own thoughts and feelings, not shutting them out.
 It is the place of “beginner’s mind”, of being open to experience moment-by-moment.